 All securities brokers and dealers in Singapore must hold a bachelor’s degree in any specialization and pass stock broker and dealer licensure exams.
 While it is optional, having internship experience as a stockbroker and dealer helps aspirants become familiar with markets, accounting, and regulations.

 Monthly Salary: About S$17,500

 A CEO manages company assets and resources in line with the business and investor’s current objectives.
-For example, they have the authority to engage in transactions that benefit the company, including acquisitions and dispositions of assets.
-In addition, they have a say in the business’ future goals and methods to implement them.
+They have the authority to engage in transactions that benefit the company, including acquisitions and dispositions of assets.
+Moreover, they have a say in the business’s future goals and methods to implement them.

-If you begin a business, you can appoint yourself as a CEO and oversee the company’s assets and objectives.
+If you begin a business, you can appoint yourself as a CEO and oversee the company’s operations.
 On the other hand, you can become a CEO by starting as a company employee and moving up to the position through performance.
-However, this route requires that you have executed implementations that can lead your business’s future success by working in different departments and gaining experience for 10-15 years.
+This route requires successfully executed implementations and an experience of ten to fifteen years.